zhengchang907/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/model-in-image.md

 {{< readfile file="/samples/simple/azure-kubernetes-service/includes/prerequisites.md" >}}
 * A Java JDK, Version 8 or 11.
 Azure recommends [Azul Zulu for Azure](https://www.azul.com/downloads/azure-only/zulu/).
 Ensure your `JAVA_HOME` environment variable is set correctly in the shells in which you run the commands.
+* Ensure you have the zip utility installed.

 ##### Create an Azure Kubernetes Service cluster